 Physical climate change aspects: We understand the likely material impacts that the physical effects of climate change will have on our customers, including the impacts of significant changes in temperature variations, extreme weather and flooding.
-Climate change represents the single biggest risk to our business and adaptation is necessary to mitigate this.
+Climate change represents a substantive financial risk to our business and adaptation is necessary to mitigate this.